-While incast congestion is often an artifact of the parallel application design, the application, the transport protocol and the network can assist in eliminating packet loss at the destination by scheduling traffic delivery when it would otherwise be lost.
+While incast congestion is often an artifact of the parallel application design, the application, the transport protocol, and the network can assist in eliminating packet loss at the destination by scheduling traffic delivery when it would otherwise be lost.
 In the traditional approach, a source sends packets to a destination without knowing the resource availability and processing capacity at the destination.
-For example, TCP based applications send windows of data into the network and attempt to assess the bandwidth and resource availability by measuring feedback through acks.
+For example, TCP-based applications send windows of data into the network and attempt to assess the bandwidth and resource availability by measuring feedback through acks.
 This works well when feedback can be delivered because the network is lightly loaded, or congestion is intermittent and moderate.
 However, once incast congestion appears at the destination, delays increase and buffers overflow, throughput is lost and latency rises.
-The traditional feedback which causes the TCP application to reduce its sending rate often cannot react quick enough to handle incast.
+The traditional feedback that causes the TCP application to reduce its sending rate often cannot react quickly enough to handle incast.
 Requesting (aka pulling) data from the source at a rate that it can be consumed without loss is an alternative.
-Current research on new transport protocols are exploring such an option [13] [22].
+Current research on new transport protocols are exploring such an option [13], [22].
 In the pull scenario, the source issues a request to send or simply sends a small amount of unscheduled data, and the destination schedules a grant response when resources are available to receive the entire transfer.
 The pull approach incurs a request-grant RTT delay, but during incast, the transfers can be scheduled in such a way to avoid queuing delays and packet loss entirely.

 The Push and Pull Hybrid (PPH) approach combines both approaches by monitoring the congestion between the source and destination.
 As seen in Figure 14, if the network load is light, the push approach is used to achieve the lowest possible latency.
 If the network load is high, the pull approach is used.
 The source and switches along the path measure congestion to the destination in order to decide which mode to use.
 Moreover, PPH can be combined with LPS for best results.
 When there is in-network congestion, LPS is used and the network works in push mode.
 When incast congestion arises, the network switches to pull mode and LPS is deactivated.